Current: Member of The New York City Ballet and Orchestra of St. Luke’s

 Chamber/Other: Performances at Marlboro and Prussia Cove, Barbican Center in London, Suntory Hall in Tokyo among others

-Mr. Vonsattel received his bachelor’s degree in political science and economics from Columbia University and his master’s degree from The Juilliard School, where he studied with Jerome Lowenthal.
-He is on the faculty of the University of Massachusetts at Amherst, and makes his home in New York City.
-Gilles Vonsattel is a Steinway Artist.
+AND: A Steinway Artist, Mr. Vonsattel received his bachelor’s degree in political science and economics from Columbia University and his master’s degree from The Juilliard School.
+He makes his home in New York City with violinist Sarah Vonsattel and their two children.

 Current: Metropolitan Opera Orchestra